madimov/stateVSproductivity/README.md

 I am in the process of converting this from a highly personalized project to a smoother, more general-use tool for time management and habit optimization.

+An early visualization of a month's worth of state & productivity data:

 ![](https://user-images.githubusercontent.com/18381631/31200845-b36977a4-a95c-11e7-9165-38ceb6d5699a.png)